-James is thrilled to present his first show with CGMC as their new Artistic Director.
-He is also music director for VOX3, www.vox3.org, choir master/organist at St. Helena’s Episcopal Church in Burr Ridge, Illinois.
+James J. Morehead was named the 3rd-ever Artistic Director of the Chicago Gay Men’s Chorus in the Fall of 2014.
+James is thrilled to present his third season with CGMC.
+He is also music director for VOX3, www.vox3.org, choir director at Immanuel Lutheran Church in Evanston, Illinois.
 He primarily works as a coach, accompanist and music director for the Theater Conservatory of Chicago College of Performing Arts at Roosevelt University, where he has also served as Adjunct Professor of Music Theory/History and German Diction.
 James received his MM in Piano Performance and Music Theory from Roosevelt University and his BM from Duquesne University.

 Ken is loving every moment playing for CGMC.
 Besides accompanying the chorus, he is also a music director for many musicals, cabarets and tribute bands.
 Ken has had the pleasure working at Theatre At The Center, Drury Lane Oakbrook, Metropolis Performing Arts Center, Davenports and numerous other professional theaters in the Chicago area.
 He is also the music director and pianist of Close To You: Music of the Carpenters, which is a highly successful tribute band that tours all over the country.
 Ken is the principal pianist at the Lincolnshire Academy of Dance, has his own jazz quartet and teaches piano in Evanston.
 He currently resides in Palatine with his wife and puppy.

 Kevin Corbett is excited to be a part of the CGMC staff!
 Kevin’s background is in theatre administration and audience services.
-In Chicago, he also works for The Music Conservatory at Roosevelt University as a Concert Coordinator and worked previously for TimeLine Theatre Company and American Theater Company.
+In Chicago, he worked for The Music Conservatory at Roosevelt University as a Concert Coordinator and for TimeLine Theatre Company and American Theater Company.
 Kevin holds an MA in Performance Practices and Research from the Royal Central School of Speech and Drama.
 In London, Kevin was part of the FOH Team at the Donmar Warehouse and worked in several West End theatres.